zack-bitcoin/amoveo/docs/other_blockchains/decred.md

 5) Snap voting of live tickets is used to make decisions about the project treasury.
 Again, voting cannot be secure. see (1) and (2).

-here is the decred white paper: https://decred.org/research/mackenzie2013.pdf
+here is the memcoin 2 white paper, which decred was based on: https://decred.org/research/mackenzie2013.pdf

-The fork choice rule from decred, from page 11 of their white paper: weight = sqrt(P * H * Q) where Q is the number of ticket signatures on that block, either 3, 4 or 5.
+The fork choice rule from decred, from page 11 of the white paper: weight = sqrt(P * H * Q) where Q is the number of ticket signatures on that block, either 3, 4 or 5.
 P is the portion of coins locked as collaterol for PoS.
 H is the hashpower.